Here’s a personal branding forecast sure to intrigue you in the coming years:

 You can certainly earn millions of dollars over your lifetime more than someone who is in the exact same role as you, just because you take the right action where it matters.

-Or do you just want to opt out from the internet altogether?
+Or do you just want to opt-out from the internet altogether?

 If you are a very private person, you may not wish to share your entire life online; if you decide you want to be a public figure or industry influencer, then perhaps you will require a beautifully designed YouTube channel and your own site to show off your best self.

 You could be a solicitor, accountant or busy CEO and not wish to spend loads of time engaging with people.
-So brand-you needs to be designed accordingly…if you establish yourself as a thought leader, blogger and someone who lives and breathes personal branding, you may want to have a VA because people will engage with you.
+So brand-you needs to be designed accordingly…if you establish yourself as a thought leader, blogger and someone who lives and breathes social, you may want to have a VA because people will engage with you.

 The nature of your personal image is not set in stone